 Life expectancy 71 years (men), 77 years (women)

 The constitution provides for freedom of speech, and journalists often criticise officials.
-US-based Freedom House says Georgia "has the freest and most diverse media landscape in its region," although "objective news is only available from a few sources."
+Freedom House says the media are "robust and competitive, but frequently partisan".

 - Read full media profile